Crashr-io/contracts/doc/template.typ

   While we are satisfied with the initial core functionalities of the Crashr protocol, we recognize that there is still room for growth and improvement.
 Our team is committed to ongoing development and enhancement of the platform, with a focus on expanding the marketplace's capabilities and improving the user experience.

-  We are also exploring opportunities to expand the Crashr ecosystem
+  We are also exploring opportunities to expand the Crashr ecosystem.
+Some of our plans for the future include:

-  _TODO:_ what features do we know we want to add? what features are we considering? what are the next steps for the project?
+  - *SDKs:* Developing API SDKs and Embeddable SDKs to enable seamless integration with third-party applications and services.

+  - *CIP-68 Identity/Profile Tokens:* Exploring the implementation of CIP-68 Identity/Profile Tokens to enhance profile management within the marketplace.

+  - *Marketplace Aggregator:* Building a marketplace aggregator to provide users with a comprehensive view of all available listings and offers across multiple platforms.

+  - *Staking Platform:* We'd like to integrate staking capabilities into the platform to enable users to earn rewards by staking their assets.

+  - *Cross-chain compatibility:* Exploring interoperability with other blockchains to enable multi-chain asset trading.
+This includes cross-chain tradings, bridging assets, and more.

+  - *Real-World Asset Trading:* We're also exploring tokenizing real-world assets and enabling their trading on the Crashr platform.
 ]

 #let wp_acknowledgements = [
   = Acknowledgements

-  We are very proud of the work we have put into this protocol but we could not have done it without the great open-source contributions from the Cardano community.
-We would like to thank the following projects for making this possible:
+  While we take great pride in the development of this protocol, it's important to acknowledge that our progress was significantly enhanced by the contributions from the Cardano open-source community.
+We extend our gratitude to the following projects for their invaluable support:

   - #link("https://github.com/jpg-store/contracts-v3")[*JPG Store*]: For the foundational contract that Crashr is built upon.

-  - #link("https://txpipe.io/")[*TxPipe*]: For providing the open-source tools that make Cardano development so much more developer-friendly.
+  - #link("https://txpipe.io/")[*TxPipe*]: For providing open-source tools that make Cardano development so much more developer-friendly.

   - #link("https://github.com/CardanoSharp")[*CardanoSharp*] & #link("https://github.com/Orion-Crypto/cardanosharp-wallet")[*Orion*]: For their open-source Cardano Cryptographic and Serialization library for .NET applications.

-  - *TBD*: For our audit.
 ]